Highlights from our conversation on April 3, 2026

 Building care infrastructure and economic equity

-“I've put out a plan to have 100% childcare [coverage] for people that are making 125% of the median income, and for anyone paying over 7% of their income [for childcare], and I feel very strongly about that… I worked incredibly hard for direct care workers, and across nursing home facilities, and places that were taking care of disabled people.
+“I've put out a plan to have 100% childcare for people that are 125% of the median income, and anyone over that, only paying 7% of their income, and I feel very strongly about that… I worked incredibly hard for direct care workers, and across nursing home facilities, and places that were taking care of disabled people.
 We need to do a lot more there.
 I mean, we've lost 40% of our nursing homes, and we'll probably lose more with what Trump just did.
 We need these facilities across Maine, and a major part of my campaign is to help both ends of the spectrum - childcare and elder care.”

 Ensuring reproductive and gender-specific healthcare

-“I walked the picket line at Fort Kent, Houlton and MDI [hospitals].
+“I walked the picket line on Fort Kent, Houlton and MDI [hospitals].
 Part of this is about private equity not giving a damn about keeping these places open.
-I mean, it's about the bottom line, and so I feel very strongly that the state needs to be able to step in.
-And hold the line on a lot of these hospitals, and tell them that, you know, we're not gonna allow some of these closures.”
+I mean, it's about the bottom line, and so I feel very strongly that the state needs to be able to step in and hold the line on a lot of these hospitals, and tell them that, you know, we're not gonna allow some of these closures.”

 “Part of this is about private equity not giving a damn about keeping these places open.”